projectsesame/sesame/design/session-affinity.md

       strategy: Cookie
 ```
 As a route can specific multiple weighted backends, providing they choose `strategy: Cookie`, they will all be eligible for cookie based session affinity.
-Once a request has been served from service-a (or service-b) subsequent requests carrying Contour's session affinity cookie will always return to their nominated server regardless of weightings.
+Once a request has been served from service-a (or service-b) subsequent requests carrying Sesame's session affinity cookie will always return to their nominated server regardless of weightings.
 ```yaml
 apiVersion: sesame.heptio.com/v1beta1
 kind: IngressRoute